TheSwagLord69/InfoSecReferences/README.md

 # InfoSecReferences
-Collation of online sources, feeds, services and tools for reference This repo aims to be a complilation of useful links for security
+Collation of online sources, feeds, services and tools for reference\
+This repo aims to be a complilation of useful links related to cyber security\

-Compilation updated infrequently
+Compilation is updated infrequently